sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 You can change your list of prepared spells and replace or create new spell inventions whenever you finish a long rest by spending at least 10 minutes tinkering and experimenting with 1 gold worth of materials per new spell invention (in addition to any material components the

 spell requires).
-Any spell inventions youíve prepared previously are taken apart and integrated into the new ones, or fall apart due to a lack of maintenance.
+Any spell inventions you√≠ve prepared previously are taken apart and integrated into the new ones, or fall apart due to a lack of maintenance.

 You can only have a maximum of 1 spell invention per spell you have prepared.
 You do not have spell slots, and instead utilize your spell inventions to cast spells.
 Whenever you cast a prepared artificer spell using a spell invention, you may cast it at a spell slot level up to your maximum spell level as shown on the Artificer table.
 You may freely draw a spell invention from your inventory as part of the same action used to cast a spell through it, and you may also freely stow any spell inventions you were already wielding using that same action.

 Using a spell invention does not remove its spell from your list of prepared spells.

 You can determine the exact form a spell invention takes but it weighs 1 pound per spell level, is no longer than 1 foot in any dimension, and it must be wielded in at least one hand to be used (treat cantrips as 1st-level spells).
-A spell invention has an AC equal to 10 + your Intelligence modifier, and a number of hit points equal to your artificer level ◊ 2.
+A spell invention has an AC equal to 10 + your Intelligence modifier, and a number of hit points equal to your artificer level ‚óä 2.
 You can fully repair your spell inventions whenever you finish a long rest, so long as you have access to your tools of artifice.

 ***Fizzle Die.*** After you cast a spell using a spell invention, you must roll a fizzle die, a 1d4.
 If the result is less than or equal to the spell slot level used to cast the spell, your spell invention burns out, runs out of power, or otherwise malfunctions and cannot be used again until repaired.
 Your fizzle die improves by one step at 10th level (from 1d4 to 1d6) and again at 20th level (from 1d6 to 1d8), and it improves by one step when using a spell invention gained from your artificer archetype (maximum 1d10).